ForgeRock/secret-agent/README.md

 Refer to [AWS documentation](https://docs.aws.amazon.com/secretsmanager/latest/userguide/auth-and-access_overview.html) for instructions on how to obtain credentials and grant necessary permissions to access the AWS Secrets Manager.
 The `secret-agent` needs to access read/write secrets.
 This can be achieved by allowing access to the `arn:aws:iam::aws:policy/SecretsManagerReadWrite` AWS managed policy.

 Even though the recommended way to obtain credentials is to use the EC2 Instance Metadata service, it is possible to provide custom credentials via a Kubernetes secret.
 The secret reference is provided in the SAC in `spec.appConfig.credentialsSecretName`.
-In the default `secret-agent` deployment, the operator will look for a secret with the provided name in the operator's own namespace.
-The user can specify a different namespace by setting the argument `--cloud-secrets-namespace=[NS_NAME]`.
-If this argument is omitted, the operator's default behavior is to fetch the credentials from the same namespace as the SAC.
+In the default `secret-agent` deployment, the user is expected to publish the cloud credentials' secret in the same namespace as the operator.
+This target namespace can be changed by changing the runtime argument `--cloud-secrets-namespace=[NS_NAME]` located in the operator's [manifest](/config/manager/manager.yaml).
+If this argument is omitted completely, the namespace will default to the namespace of each SAC.

 Once these credentials are posted to a Kubernetes secret, the next step is to configure the AWS Secret Manager using the `SecretAgentConfiguration`.